 In 2011 Nunatta Katersugaasivia Allagaateqarfialu, the Greenland National Museum and Archives, initiated the pilot project Eriagisassanik Attassisut, which was completed in 2012.
 The experienced drum dancers and singers Leif Saandvig Immanuelsen and Hivshu Robert Peary II were appointed Living Cultural Treasures as a means to safeguard and promote Inuit drum dancing and singing.
 The Living Cultural Treasures toured Western Greenland, visiting 15 institutions and associations in Nuuk, Maniitsoq, Aasiaat, Qasigiannguit and Ilulissat.
 During these visits they held workshops and shared their traditional knowledge of drum construction and taught traditional dances and songs to children and youths in primary and secondary schools.

-Above: The pilot project Eriagisassanik Attassisut addressed both children and youth.
+Above: The pilot project Eriagisassanik Attassisut adressed both children and youth.
 Photo: Nunatta Katersugaasivia

 The aim of the project Eriagisassanik Attassisut is to strengthen traditional practices by promoting them through hands-on teaching in primary and secondary schools.
 The sharing, transmission and communal exploration of traditional practices encourage the continuity of a deep historic memory and an emotional connection to any important ancestral tradition.